Jzbonner/programming-cs/OOP-Concepts/OOThoughtProcessNotes.md

 ### Concept of Scope
 Methods represent the behaviors of an object; the state of the object is represented by attributes.
 There are three types of attributes:
 * Local Attributes - Local Attributes are owned by a specific method
-* Object Attributes - When dealing with objects the keyword `this` directs the compiler toa ccess the variables of the object and not the local variables within the method bodies0
+* Object Attributes - When dealing with objects the keyword `this` directs the compiler to access the variables of the object and not the local variables within the method bodies
 * Class Attributes - When dealing with class attributes the keyword `static` (in Java) signals the following attribute to be allocated to a single piece of memory.

 ### Operator Overloading